Go to content

 It must be understood that the CNMNC does not wish to impose an arbitrary set of rigid rules on the mineralogical community, but rather to provide a set of coherent guidelines that provide a reasonably consistent approach to the introduction of new minerals and the application of mineral nomenclature.
 The CNMNC has a protocol with procedures and guidelines for proposing new minerals and mineral names.

-News about the CNMNC and/or updated items on the CNMNC web site
+News about the CNMNC and/or updated items on the CNMNC website

-May 2024
+November 2024

 IMA-CNMNC list of Unamed Minerals